 Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

-One of the reasons we spend so much time in Florida is that it is so convenient from the South Shore.
-Logan is 30 minutes from our house, and in a three-hour plane ride, we are somewhere warm, looking at palm trees.
+One reason we spend so much time in Florida is that it's so convenient from the South Shore.
+Logan Airport is only 30 minutes from our house, and in just a three-hour plane ride, we can be somewhere warm, enjoying the sight of palm trees.

 Growing up, my grandparents owned a home in Boynton Beach, so I spent many vacations along Florida’s Atlantic coast.
 After they sold the house, we began visiting Florida’s Gulf side for a change of scenery.
 The last time we visited the Atlantic side was 18 years ago, so going back after that many years was nostalgic.